dotnet/orleans/NuGets.md

 PM> Install-Package Microsoft.Orleans.OrleansCodeGenerator.Build
 ```

 Build support for grain interfaces and implementation projects.
-Add it to your grain interfaces and implementation projects to enable code generation of grain references and serializers.
+Add it to your grain interfaces and implementation projects to enable code generation of grain references and serializers. `Microsoft.Orleans.Templates.Interfaces` and `Microsoft.Orleans.Templates.Grains` packages are obsolete and provided only for backward compatibility and migration.

 ### Microsoft.Orleans.Core <small>[nuget](http://www.nuget.org/packages/Microsoft.Orleans.Core/)</small>